holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

         - Clean up space before you leave
         - Push in chairs before you leave
         - Raise hand before speaking
-        - Don’t touch anyone else
+        - Don't touch anyone else
         - No unapproved video games
     - Any suggestions on what we should add/change?
     - Have everyone sign/big nod to agree
 - Discipline ladder
-    - Verbal warning
+    - Name on board
-    - Verbal warning
+    - Name underlined on board
     - Letter grade drop in participation for week
     - Letter grade drop in participation for week
     - Email to parents
     - Trip to office
 - Field trip to CS office
     - Practice pushing in chairs and cleaning up before leaving
-- Have fill out class questionaire
+- Have fill out class questionnaire
     - Should take ~10m to fill out
         - What was some stuff you remember from previous computer class
         - What are computers good at